-She was a great queen, apparently, but nobody cared because they were too busy gossiping about her private life.
+Queen Anne was great, apparently, but nobody cared because they were too busy gossiping about her private life and being lesbian.

 Though the term homosexuality is relatively new, we all know it’s always existed, and despite the many attempts to make it be seen as an abnormality or one of the worst sins, the fact that it has been around since the dawn of humanity, at least for me, is proof that it’s as normal as any other preference or human relationship.
 Now, there are many cases in history where important figures have been called homosexual as a way of damaging their reputation or to make these characters look incapable, weak, or even monstrous.
 Still, in many cases, they didn’t really achieve their purpose, and in others, it has been kept a secret to keep their names intact.